 What should you do if you’ve had a few drinks and you realize that you need more help sleeping?
 To be safe, you should avoid taking Ambien until the alcohol has completely cleared your system.
 This can take a while since alcohol remains in your system even when you do not feel noticeably impaired.
 A general rule of thumb is to wait two or three hours after a single drink.

-However, there are many factors that lengthen the amount of time it takes you to be entirely sober.
+However, many factors lengthen the amount of time it takes you to be entirely sober.
 The more alcohol you have had, the longer it will take your body to metabolize it.
-It may also take you longer if you are younger, weigh less, drank on an empty stomach or rarely drink alcohol.
+It may also take you longer if you are younger, weigh less, drinking on an empty stomach, or rarely drink alcohol.
 Doctors suggest that people wait at least six hours after their last drink before taking Ambien.

 Drinking alcohol after taking an Ambien is less common than having Ambien after drinking, but it does happen.
 If you used an Ambien to nap and are about to go out drinking, it is important to understand how long it takes Ambien to leave your system.
 Ambien has a half-life of roughly 2.5 hours.
 It will take about five half-lives for your body to clear a drug from its system.
 Therefore, you usually need to wait at least 12 hours after taking Ambien to have alcohol.

 Though most people are well aware of the dangers of mixing the two drugs, some continue to do so.
 There are all sorts of reasons people may mix alcohol and Ambien.
 Some mistakenly assume that mixing the two will help them sleep better.
 Others combine them to get euphoric or hallucinogenic effects, but this seldom has the desired result.
 Unfortunately, some people may even combine the two in an attempt at self-harm.